How much is a Benz oil change and why are they so expensive?

 2. Mercedes vehicles require MB 229.51 motor oil

 Most German vehicles utilize long-life fully-synthetic motor oil that meets European ACEA standards.
 This type of oil must carry an ACEA rating of A3/B3 or A3/B4.
-It goes without saying that Euro-spec synthetic motor oil will cost more than other synthetic brands.
+It goes without saying that Euro-spec synthetic motor oil will cost more than other full synthetic brands.
 Taking it a step further, Mercedes recommends 229.51 multi-grade engine oils.
 Want to know how to determine if the motor oil is approved by Mercedes-Benz?
 Check the label for the MB-Approval 229.51 label.
 Be wary, though.
 Some companies will label their motor oil with “MB 229.51”, which did not pass the approval and strict standards of Mercedes-Benz.
 Don’t cheap out on the oil for your $60,000 car!

 3. Additional oil changing procedures